 Research - clinical trials for bowel cancer

-Cancer research trials are carried out to try to find new and better treatments for cancer.
+Cancer research trials are done to try to find new and better treatments for cancer.

 Trials that are carried out on patients are known as clinical trials.
 These may be carried out to: